SingLEM: Single-Channel Large EEG Model: Conclusion

 \section{Conclusion}

-This study introduced SingLEM, a foundation model designed to overcome the hardware dependency of existing EEG models by learning representations at the single-channel level.
-By pretraining on a diverse corpus of 71 public datasets consisting of over 10,200 multi-channel hours (the equivalent of over 357,000 single-channel hours), SingLEM learns features that are both robust and hardware agnostic.
-This was validated through extensive evaluations across six downstream tasks, where SingLEM consistently outperformed all the comparison multi-channel foundation models in this study.
+This study introduced SingLEM, a foundation model designed to reduce dependence on fixed electrode layouts by learning representations at the single-channel level.
+SingLEM (all 71 datasets) is provided for general reuse, whereas the leakage-controlled evaluation used SingLEM (primary), pretrained on 68 datasets after excluding the three downstream datasets.

+The primary strict LOSO evaluation showed that SingLEM (primary) achieved the best performance across all six downstream datasets when used as a frozen feature extractor with an SVM classifier.
+Complementary analyses with alternative classifiers and limited target-subject calibration further supported the robustness of the learned representations.
+These results suggest that single-channel pretraining can provide transferable EEG representations for unseen subjects without requiring downstream fine-tuning of the encoder.

-From these results, we draw several key conclusions.
-First, SingLEM successfully extracts rich, generalizable representations from individual EEG channels, which are highly effective for diverse downstream tasks.
-Second, its design as a fixed feature extractor, paired with a lightweight SVM classifier, provides a resource-efficient solution that delivers state-of-the-art performance without the need for computationally expensive fine-tuning.
-Third, SingLEM's single-channel granularity serves as a useful analytical tool, enabling more detailed and interpretable analysis of brain function by isolating the contribution of each electrode.
-Finally, by decoupling feature learning from rigid hardware configurations, SingLEM offers a practical solution to the challenge of montage dependency in EEG research.
+Overall, the results support several conclusions.
+First, SingLEM extracts useful and transferable representations from individual EEG channels, which can be combined through late fusion for multi-channel downstream decoding.
+Second, as a fixed feature extractor paired with a lightweight SVM classifier, SingLEM (primary) achieved the best performance among the compared methods under the primary strict LOSO protocol without requiring encoder fine-tuning.
+Third, SingLEM's single-channel granularity supports spatial analysis of task-relevant EEG patterns by evaluating the contribution of each electrode independently.
+Finally, by decoupling feature learning from fixed multi-channel input layouts, SingLEM offers a flexible approach for EEG representation learning across diverse electrode configurations.